-The School District contributes to the State Teachers Retirement System of Ohio (STRS), a cost-sharing multiple employer public employee retirement system.
-STRS provides retirement and disability benefits, annual cost-of-living adjustments, and death and survivor benefits to members and beneficiaries.
-Benefits are established by Chapter 3307 of the Ohio Revised Code.
-STRS issues a publicly available, stand-alone financial report that includes financial statements and required supplementary information for STRS.
-That report may be obtained by writing to the State Teachers Retirement System, 275 East Broad Street, Columbus, Ohio 43215-3371.
+The School District participates in the State Teachers Retirement System of Ohio (STRS Ohio), a cost-sharing, multiple-employer public employee retirement system.
+STRS Ohio provides retirement and disability benefits to members and death and survivor benefits to beneficiaries.
+STRS Ohio issues a stand-alone financial report that may be obtained by writing to STRS Ohio, 275 E. Broad St., Columbus, OH 43215-3371 or by calling (614) 227-4090.